metetrkn/user_login_regist/README.md

     You may change account.txt file with any type of database but then you must change source code line 19 and line 74

 Contributing

+    Contributions are welcome.
+Please open an issue or submit a pull request to suggest changes or improvements.

+Credits

     Mete Turkan
     linkedIn    : linkedin.com/in/mete-turkan
     Inst        : m_trkn46